spagnuolocarmine/FLY-language/README.md

-# wind-language
+# WIND Language

-WIND a Domain Specific Language for scientific computing on the cloud
+WIND is a Domain Specific Language for scientific computing on the cloud.